thallada/thallada.github.io/_posts/2017-07-11-generating-random-poems-with-python.md

 hidden: true
 ---

-In this post, I will demonstrate how to begin generating random text using a few lines of standard python and then progressively refining the output until it looks poem-like.
+In this post, I will demonstrate how to generate random text using a few lines of standard python and then progressively refine the output until it looks poem-like.

-If you would like to follow along with this post and actually run the code snippets mentioned here, you can clone [my NLP repository](https://github.com/thallada/nlp/) and run [the Jupyter notebook](https://github.com/thallada/nlp/blob/master/edX%20Lightning%20Talk.ipynb).
+If you would like to follow along with this post and run the code snippets yourself, you can clone [my NLP repository](https://github.com/thallada/nlp/) and run [the Jupyter notebook](https://github.com/thallada/nlp/blob/master/edX%20Lightning%20Talk.ipynb).

 You might not realize it, but you probably use an app everyday that can generate